Omate TrueSmart: Build

 The Omate TrueSmart is IP67 certified and dustproof.
-However water damages are not covered by the warranty as long as the device can be opened to insert a SIM card, a SDcard or to replace the battery.
+However water damages are not covered by the warranty as long as the device can be opened to insert a SIM card, an SD card or to replace the battery.
 The case is steel alloy or aluminum based, the glass is protected by a sapphire crystal coating, the straps are silicone.
 The straps are not replaceable since the GSM and GPS antennas are integrated into them.
-Measurements are 45mm × 45mm × 14mm.
+Measurements are 45 mm × 45 mm × 14 mm.

 Connectivity

 The TrueSmart is an Android-based GSM standalone smartwatch which features a micro-SIM slot.
 There are two versions, for different regional 3G networks: a 2100 MHz (Europe) and a 1900 MHz (US), both supporting UMTS, HSDPA, HSUPA, HSPA, and HSPA+.
 The 2G modem in both versions supports quad band: 900/1800/ 850/1900 GSM, GPRS, and EDGE.
 It has Bluetooth 3.0 (4.0 when OS is upgraded to 4.3 or newer) and Wi-Fi 802.11b/g/n connectivity.